tanyareuben/storefront-service/BuildAndRunLocally.md

 * Once you run the application, the API Documentation can be accessed [here](http://localhost:8080/swagger-ui/index.html)

-* and your REACT app cna connect to the APIs at https://localhost:8080.
+* and your REACT app can connect to the APIs at https://localhost:8080.
 For example if you want to login send a POST command with the email and password to https://localhost:8080/users/login

 * for the rest of the APIs available look at the documentation [here](http://localhost:8080/swagger-ui/index.html)